Andrea de Cesaris: McLaren (1981)

 In 1981, largely thanks to his personal Marlboro sponsorship which also happened to be McLaren's main sponsor, de Cesaris landed a seat at McLaren which had merged with the Project Four Formula 2 team run by Ron Dennis after the 1980 season.
 During the season, de Cesaris proved to be fast on occasion (particularly at fast circuits), but he crashed 19 times that season either in practice or in the race, often due to driver error.
 The team was so worried that he would crash the car that they withdrew his car from the Dutch Grand Prix in Zandvoort after he qualified 13th.
-The Italian managed to finish only 6 of the 14 races he started that year.
+De Cesaris managed to finish only six of the 14 races he started that year.
 Due to the frequent crashes, he earned the nickname "Andrea de Crasheris"; team boss Ron Dennis grew so annoyed with de Cesaris's constant crashes that not only did he not extend the Italian's contract, he never actually hired an Italian driver to McLaren ever again.

-In July 1981 de Cesaris and Henri Pescarolo finished second to the team of Riccardo Patrese and Michele Alboreto in a 6-hour endurance race at Watkins Glen, New York.
+In July 1981, de Cesaris and Henri Pescarolo finished second to the team of Riccardo Patrese and Michele Alboreto in a six-hour endurance race at Watkins Glen, New York.
 Both teams drove Lancia cars with de Cesaris and Pescarolo finishing two laps behind.